Faculty Research Interests

 Research Focus: Data analytics, stream hydrology, and software engineering

-Dr. Roberge's research focuses on the interaction between human society and its physical environment.
-He uses methods from the fields of Geomorphology, Geographic Information Science, and Remote Sensing to study our impact on urban streams and watersheds.
-Some of his past projects have investigated how channel structures have affected the Salt River in Phoenix, Ariz.
-He is currently studying patterns of urban development in the Chesapeake Bay watershed; the effects of historical soil erosion in Baltimore County; and the causes and effects of trail erosion in the Baltimore metropolitan region.
+Dr. Martin Roberge studies the interaction between human society and its physical environment.
+He uses methods from the fields of Geomorphology, Geographic Information Science, Remote Sensing, and Computer Programming to study our impact on urban streams and watersheds.
+Some of his past projects have investigated how channel structures have affected the Salt River in Phoenix, Arizona; the effect of urban development and impervious surfaces on the Chesapeake Bay; the effects of historical soil erosion in Baltimore County; stream restoration; and the causes and effects of trail erosion.
+His current work uses Python to analyze stream gauge data.

 Christopher Salice, Ph.D.